 If you are interested in inquiring about a puppy please fill out the Puppy Questionnaire below and return it.
 You can return either by USPS or email.

 When puppies are 5 weeks old I will accept a $500.00 Reserve Fee.
 Because things happen in life the fee is 100% refundable.
-Keeping someone's money for goods or services not rendered is extremely unethical to me.
+Keeping someone's money for goods or services not rendered is extremely unethical.

 Please keep in mind that I am breeding for myself with plans to keep at least 1 male and 1 female from each litter.